acm-udayton/ACM-Meeting-Records/docs/DEVELOPMENT.md

         <br>
         <i>setup_totp</i>
         <p>
-          Begin TOTP Multi-Factor Authentication setup after CSRF validation.
+          Begin TOTP Multi-Factor Authentication setup.
 A new secret remains pending in the user's signed session and is not persisted to the account until verification succeeds.
 The response shows a QR code, secret key, and verification form that submits to <a href="#route-mfa-verify-totp-setup">mfa.verify_totp_setup</a>.
         </p>
         <h4>Template file: auth/setup-totp.html</h4>
         <table>